Beside the Mountain

 • Budget for at least 8 hours (or overnight) for the chocolate popsicles to be in the freezer before eating.

-• After they are frozen take them out of the popsicle mold and store them in a container or plastic bag in the freezer to easily grab and go!
+• After they are frozen, take them out of the popsicle mold and store them in a container or plastic bag in the freezer to easily grab and go!
 (This also stops your popsicle mold from starting to smell like the freezer!)

 4 fudgesicles with caramel and chopped almonds on top.

-Other wholesome snacks to try!
+Other healthy chocolate snacks to try!

 Fudgesicles sitting on parchment paper with almond sea salt caramel swirled on top.